olignyf/jsdom-screenshot/README.md

 Generate screenshots of JSDOM.

-> ⚠️ **This package is useful for visual regression testing, but highly experimental.**
+> ⚠️ **This package is useful for visual regression testing**
 >
 > **If you just want visual regression testing that works, I'd recommend using a CI service for it.
 Otherwise you'll run differences due to different operating systems, font-rendering, animations and even GPUs.**

 This package will only give you the image, you'll have to diff it with something else (like [`jest-image-snapshot`](https://www.npmjs.com/package/jest-image-snapshot)).
-If you are using Jest, you might be interested in [jest-transform-css](https://github.com/dferber90/jest-transform-css), which allows you to load styles into your Jest test setup.
+If you are using Jest, you might be interested in [jest-transform-scss](https://github.com/olignyf/jest-transform-scss), which allows you to load styles into your Jest test setup.

-> This package can be paired with [jest-transform-css](https://github.com/dferber90/jest-transform-css) and [jest-image-snapshot](https://github.com/americanexpress/jest-image-snapshot) to enable Visual Regression Testing in Jest.
-See [jest-transform-css](https://github.com/dferber90/jest-transform-css) for more information.
+> This package can be paired with [jest-transform-css](https://github.com/dferber90/jest-transform-css) and [jest-transform-scss](https://github.com/olignyf/jest-transform-scss) and [jest-image-snapshot](https://github.com/americanexpress/jest-image-snapshot) to enable Visual Regression Testing in Jest.
+See [jest-transform-scss](https://github.com/olignyf/jest-transform-scss) for more information.

 ## Table of Contents